Stock market today: Wall Street’s momentum cools after its latest record-setting week

-NEW YORK (AP) — U.S. stocks are ticking lower Monday at the start of what will be a shortened trading week.
+NEW YORK (AP) — U.S. stocks are drifting Monday at the start of what will be a shortened trading week.

 The market is easing back from last week’s big run, which was its best of the year and sent all three indexes to records on Thursday.
 Stocks climbed as the Federal Reserve indicated it’s still likely to deliver several cuts to interest rates this year, as long as inflation keeps cooling.